-CYWK3012 Field Placement 3 - Agency/Community 224.0 Hours Students are placed in an agency, residential or unique community setting.
+CYWK3012 Field Placement 3 - Agency/Community 224.0 Hours

+Students are placed in an agency, residential or unique community setting.
 Students have direct contact with children, or provide services for children or youth, who may demonstrate social, emotional or behavioural challenges.
 Students plan competencies that assist them in the mastery of theoretical, programming, interpersonal and counselling skills.

-P- CYWK1007 Introduction to Child and Youth Care and P- HUMN1008 Success in Human Services and Beyond and P- HUMN2004 Interpersonal Skills and P- AID3 First Aid - CYWK program and P- IMM3 Immunization - CYWK and P- CRIS Crisis Intervention CertificatP-, CYWK1002 The Art of Counselling Children and Youth
+P- CYWK1007 Introduction to Child and Youth Care and (P- CRIS Crisis Intervention Certificat or P- CYWK2022 Crisis Intervention in CYC) and P- AID3 First Aid - CYWK program and P- IMM3 Immunization - CYWK